-Before Supreme Surface became a brand of stone care products and specialty cleaners, we spent more than 20 years as a natural stone company with a service department, Over that time we participated in thousands of granite composite sink restorations and repairs.
+Supreme Surface was first established as a tile and stone company and operated a service department for over 20 years.
+During that time, we developed a process that restored the look of granite sinks.
+We participated in thousands of sink fabrications, restorations, installations, and repairs.
 Even in cases where individuals have sandpapered their entire sink, this almost always created the desired result.
-Over the past several years our Help Line has walked individuals just like you through this process over the phone, and now we have compiled the information into this simple how-to blog for your convenience.
+Over the past several years, our Help Line has walked individuals like you through this process over the phone, and now we have compiled the information into this simple how-to blog for your convenience.

 We understand that many individuals may have questions or concerns about the process.
-If the desired outcome was not reached, or if any question/concerns arise, we urge you to give our Help Line a call at 317-865-0000, and one of our stone-care pros will help find a solution.
+If the desired outcome was not reached, or if any questions/concerns arise, we urge you to call our Help Line at 317-865-0000, and one of our stone-care pros will help find a solution.

-To restore a granite sink we will need three separate products with three separate purposes, and a few common accessories to help out.
+To restore a granite sink, we will need three separate products with three purposes and a few common accessories to help out.